 Mader, a veteran of the War in Afghanistan, said he relied on his training in the military, and attempted to de-escalate the situation and prevent any loss of life.
 But when two of Mader's fellow officers joined him on the scene, one of them fatally shot Williams in the head.

 The use of lethal force rattled the community, in light of the facts that Williams had apparently been experiencing a mental health crisis and that Mader, a white officer, had attempted to save the black man's life.
 Mader was fired following the incident.

-The lawsuit alleges that Mader showed a level of restraint that so many other officers have not shown in encounters with armed and unarmed black citizens.
+The lawsuit alleged that Mader showed a level of restraint that so many other officers have not shown in encounters with armed and unarmed black citizens.

-In an emailed statement to Mic, the city of Weirton said it had not received a copy of the lawsuit and would defer making comment until its legal counsel had reviewed it.
+In an emailed statement to Mic, the city of Weirton said in May that it had not received a copy of the lawsuit and deferred making comment until its legal counsel could review it.

 According to a 2016 NPR story on Mader's case, City Manager Travis Blosser said the former officer's failure to shoot wasn't the only reason for his termination.
 Mader's record of conduct included "illegal searches in a vehicle," "use of profanity with citizens" and "contaminating a crime scene of a potential homicide investigation," Blosser told NPR.